Azzam Pasha quotation: Historical context

 Azzam was selected to be the first Secretary-General of the Arab League in March 1945.
 The first proposal for a joint Arab military intervention in Palestine was proposed by the king of Saudi Arabia, Ibn Saud, in September of that year.
-Azzam rejected this idea, warning in a report to Egyptian prime minister Mahmoud Nuqrashi that the "destruction of the Jews by force is not a solution to the Palestine problem", as well as arguing that since the Arab armies were dependent foreign countries for their supplies, the league did not have to adopt "such [an] extreme measure", since those foreign powers would not consent to an Arab war against the Jews.
+Azzam rejected this idea, warning in a report to Egyptian prime minister Mahmoud Nuqrashi that the "destruction of the Jews by force is not a solution to the Palestine problem"as well as arguing that since the Arab armies were dependent foreign countries for their supplies, the league did not have to adopt "such [an] extreme measure", since those foreign powers would not consent to an Arab war against the Jews.
 Weeks later, Azzam shelved another proposal, this time from Iraq, for Arab military action.

-In an interview with Le Progrès Egyptien on October 5 1945, Azzam declared:If you could assure me that the handing of Palestine to the Jews would mean peace everywhere, I should give all of it.
+On October 1 1945 Azzam wrote to the Egyptian foreign minister:British officials with whom I spoke about Palestine are ready to support us as long as our demands are not extreme.
+Our position is much worse than it appeared when I was in Cairo.
+There is a very serious problem which necessitates a solution.
+There are hundreds of thousands of Jews who are in concentration-camp-like conditions.
+They are in a terrible condition.
+An extreme response against them will not be good.
+We must not take an extreme attitude against the Jews.In an interview with Le Progrès Egyptien on October 5 1945, Azzam declared:If you could assure me that the handing of Palestine to the Jews would mean peace everywhere, I should give all of it.
 However, such a solution would involve constant conflicts like those that developed in Ireland.
 But if a partition of the country is likely to effect a solution and put an end to the present disturbed situation, let us study such a possibility most carefully.At the Bloudan conference in June on that year, Nuqrashi announced his opposition to Arab intervention while Azzam argued that the time was not right for military preparations; the Arab League rejected Amin al-Husseini's plea for an Arab volunteer army under his command, while secretly deciding to assist Husseini and to boycott the US and the UK if the situation came to armed struggle.
 The head of the Bloudan conference, Mohammed Hussein Heikal, would later deny in his memoirs responsibility for the secret protocols, which he was either unaware of or opposed, except for the agreement to raise the Palestine issue in the UN Assembly.
 Again, in December 1946, the Arab League rejected another Iraqi proposal which called for an Arab police force to be sent to Palestine with British approval.
 In September 1947, yet another Iraqi proposal at Sofar calling for the implementation of the secret protocols of Bloudan was rejected.
 It was not until April 1948, two weeks before the Mandate of Palestine was set to expire, that the Arab chiefs of staff met to plan an intervention.